hensm/fx_cast/README.md

 Install the Firefox extension (from within Firefox) and companion bridge application via the installer packages.
 These are two separate downloads that can be found on the [website](https://hensm.github.io/fx_cast/) or in the [GitHub releases](https://github.com/hensm/fx_cast/releases) section.

+On Linux platforms, it may be necessary to [configure local hostname resolution](https://wiki.archlinux.org/index.php/avahi#Hostname_resolution).

 ### Package managers
 * #### Arch Linux (AUR) - https://aur.archlinux.org/packages/fx_cast/
   ````sh